brian-chau/cpp_practice/README.md

 # C++ on WSL2 with VS Code

 This is an example of how to use:
+* Install Ubuntu in WSL2
-* Visual Studio Code with a C++ application written for GCC compiler
+* Setting up Visual Studio Code for GCC compiler for C++ applications
-* ncurses to display a menu and select an option
-* GMP for large numbers

 ## Setting up WSL2

+0. Removing old installations of WSL2 distributions
+    1. Open your "Start" menu and search for "Settings" and start the "Settings" app.
+    2. Under "Apps", select "Apps & features"
+    3. Under "App list", in the "Search apps" field, type the name of the distribution that you installed in the first step (e.g. ubuntu)
+    4. Click the three vertical dots icon to the far right of the distribution, and click Uninstall.

 1. Install WSL
     1. Start "Command Prompt"
     2. Run `wsl --set-default-version 2`